JohnByrneRepo/cardspace/README.md

 a sorting function.
 The application uses Bootstrap components in favor of directives where possible.

-When A directive is used, the contoller is specified in the template not the state provider.
+When a directive is used, the contoller is specified in the template not the state provider.

 ### Controller communication